NBA Scores: Clippers, Spurs Ends With San Antonio Losing Another Game To Los Angeles

 — Mike Monroe (@Monroe_SA) April 9, 2017

-Regardless, the Clippers were able to push the lead up to twelve points by the end of the third.
+Regardless, the Clippers were able to push the lead up to 12 points by the end of the third.

-After this final score, the Clippers are in the fifth seed of the Western Conference Finals.
+After this final score, the Clippers are the fifth seed in the Western Conference.
 They have the same amount of wins as Utah, but the Jazz have one less loss.

 The Jazz and Clippers will face each other in the first round out West.
 Home court advantage is still up for grabs https://t.co/UQpXOQJyXy pic.twitter.com/jLjqOj9JkU